 My guest today is Teressa Boone.
 Teressa served 15 years in the U.S. Army.
+She faced adversity in the military.
 She was medically retired after being diagnosed with combat post-traumatic stress disorder.
-As a way to begin her healing process, she created Amitza Media Independent – Am I, LLC, an accessible and online establishment to expose the personal matters of U.S. military servicewomen and to bridge the gap between us and our communities by promoting education and unity.
-Her desire is to reveal realistic and inspirational testimonies through blogs, video, radio, books, uniquely-designed apparel, and community outreach.
+To begin her healing process, she created Amitza Media Independent – Am I, LLC, an accessible and online establishment to expose the personal matters of U.S. military servicewomen and to bridge the gap between us and our communities by promoting education and unity.
+Her desire is to reveal realistic and inspirational testimonies through blogs, video, radio, books, uniquely designed apparel, and community outreach.
 Ultimately, it’s about bringing awareness to mental health by developing healthier relationships and personal transformation through storytelling.

 *This post contains affiliate links